+Subacromial Bursitis is a general medical term used to describe inflammation of the bursa of the shoulder.
 When pressure or friction is too great, excess fluid can build up in the bursa sac causing swelling and inflammation.
 When a bursa becomes inflamed, moving the shoulder becomes very painful and movement can be difficult.
 Any actions that put pressure on the inflamed bursa can increase irritation and cause further inflammation and pain.

 Your bursae play an important role in leading a healthy, active life.
 When the bursae are not irritated and working properly, your joints move smoothly and painlessly.
 However, when a bursa becomes swollen and inflamed, the condition is known as bursitis.
 As you know, when you suffer from bursitis you will experience pain during physical activity.

 Although all of the bursa in the shoulder can become inflamed due to trauma, infection or other conditions, the subacromial bursa is the most commonly inflamed.
 Frequently, bursitis in the subacromial bursa occurs with tendonitis in the supraspinatus tendon, although you can experience these conditions independently.
 Since the subacromial bursa and subdeltoid bursa are usually joined together, inflammation in one usually results in inflammation of the other.
-Overstraining, infection, abnormal bone growth or trauma in the rotator cuff can cause rubbing in your shoulder joint, inflaming the tissue in the area.
+Over-straining, infection, abnormal bone growth or trauma in the rotator cuff can cause rubbing in your shoulder joint, inflaming the tissue in the area.

 Even mild inflammation of your tendons or bursa can produce redness, swelling, and soreness.
 Failure to treat the inflammation can lead to bursitis and/or tendonitis.
 If this occurs, the bursa or tendon can become enlarged and the area between the acromion process and the top of the humerus (the subacromial space) may decrease causing the bursa or tendon to rub against the acromion.